gwdetchar/gwbootstrap/CONTRIBUTING.md

 ### Style

-Stylesheets in this collection follow [Sass Guidelines](https://sass-guidelin.es), and all code should adhere to these as far as is reasonable.
+Stylesheets in this collection follow [Sass Guidelines](https://sass-guidelin.es), while JavaScript elements follow the [Airbnb Style Guide](https://github.com/airbnb/javascript).
+All code should adhere to these as far as is reasonable.

 Automated testing of pull requests includes a job that runs the [`stylelint`](https://stylelint.io) linter, which checks the style of SCSS